 The Whole World's Goin' Crazy (1976, 34.51) ***/T

 The Whole World's Goin' Crazy

-By 1976's The Whole World's Goin' Crazy their lineup only contained one original member, and their early reputation had clearly returned to haunt them.
+By 1976's The Whole World's Goin' Crazy their lineup only contained one original member and their early reputation had clearly returned to haunt them.
 To be blunt, going by this album, you can see why it took them so long to break out of their home country, although it was available abroad (there's definitely a UK version).
 It's... boring.
-OK, that's probably a little harsh, but it's completely run-of-the-mill US-style hard rock of the period, with nothing to really differentiate it from a thousand other bands; in fact, they did pretty well, all things considered.
-It starts OK, although Gimme Love is never going to be on anyone's list of all-time favourites (is it?), and Wings Of Love isn't bad, but tracks like the clichéd Rock'n'Roll Woman, or the tedious rock'n'roll of the title track, complete with 'helium' backing vocals are just plain bad.
-The album's sole 'Tron track is the balladic Like A Lover, Like A Song, with much of the track's instrumentation (all the piano and Mellotron) provided by 'Serge Locas', quite certainly Serge Locat of Harmonium, another Montreal-based band (although April Wine actually originally hailed from the unlikely environs of Halifax, Nova Scotia).
+OK, that's probably a little harsh, but it's completely run-of-the-mill US-style hard rock of the period, with nothing to really differentiate it from a thousand other bands; in fact, they did pretty well in the long run, all things considered.
+It starts OK, although Gimme Love is never going to be on anyone's list of all-time favourites (is it?), while Wings Of Love isn't bad, but tracks like the clichéd Rock'n'Roll Woman, or the tedious rock'n'roll of the title track, complete with 'helium' backing vocals are just plain bad.
+The album's sole Mellotron track is the balladic Like A Lover, Like A Song, with much of the track's instrumentation (all the piano and Mellotron) provided by 'Serge Locas', obviously Serge Locat of Harmonium, another Montreal-based band (although April Wine actually originally hailed from the unlikely environs of Halifax, Nova Scotia).
 It's a pretty typical mid-'70s piano ballad, to be honest, although Locat's initially background Mellotron strings rise up to the front of the mix towards the end of the song.

 The Fury of the Aquabats!
 (1997, 51.19) ***/T½

 Captain Hampton and the Midget Pirates!